abaj8494/timeline/README.md

 - Improved touch event handling for better mobile UX

-# list of all people in the shrine:
+# list of all people in the timeline:

 | Name | Born | Died |
 |------|------|------|